Dr Anna Tebb

 Anna graduated from Cambridge Veterinary School in 2000.
 She went onto complete a rotating internship following by a residency training programme in small animal medicine at Glasgow University which ended in 2004.
 She became a Specialist after successfully completing her European diploma in Small Animal Medicine in 2007.
 Anna has worked at several different University and private practices in the UK and Australia.
 Her research interests include canine endocrinology and fungal infectious diseases and she has a particular interest in the management of haematological diseases.

 Alexa graduated from The University of Sydney in 2002 and spent six years working in small animal practice in both Australia and the United Kingdom.
 In 2009 she returned to The University of Sydney and completed a rotating small animal clinical internship.
 In 2010 she obtained Membership of the Australian New Zealand College of Veterinary Scientists in Small Animal Medicine and completed a Graduate Diploma in Veterinary Clinical Studies.
 From 2011-2014 she completed a residency in small animal internal medicine at Murdoch University.
 She obtained Diplomate status of the European College of Veterinary Internal Medicine – Companion Animals (Internal Medicine) in 2017 and is currently completing a Masters in Veterinary Studies.
-Alexa joined the team at WAVES in July 2014 and has a particular interest in endocrinology, immunology and infectious diseases.
+Alexa joined the team at WAVES in July 2014, and has recently returned from maternity leave.
+Alexa has a particular interest in endocrinology, immunology and infectious diseases.

 Sue graduated from Murdoch University in 1989 and practiced in equine and small animal practice in NSW and Victoria before settling on small animal practice, becoming a member of the Australian and New Zealand College of Veterinary Scientists in Small Animal Medicine in 1998 and in Medicine of Cats in 1999.
 Sue completed a 3 year residency training program in Small Animal Medicine at the University of Melbourne then practiced as a registrar at University of Melbourne and Murdoch University, becoming a fellow of the Australian and New Zealand College of Veterinary Scientists in Small Animal Medicine in 2009.
 From 2010, Sue has practiced as a clinical academic at Murdoch University, returning to private referral practice in 2016.